HISTORY OF PRO-CHOICE LIBERTARIANS

 Paul told libertarians he believed life had to be protected after viability and that the states should decide on law.
 However, Paul’s writings proved he believed viability began at conception and supported a federal constitutional amendment outlawing all abortion from conception.
 Enforcement would be left to the states.
 It was obvious he and his supporters would try, at the very least, to remove the Libertarian Party’s pro-choice platform.

 Angry pro-choice libertarians invited American Indian activist Russell Means to run for the nomination.
-And a few of us started the group Pro-Choice Libertarians.
-Our group produced literature and press releases, which doubtless influenced the two headlines above in the days before the 1987 presidential nominating convention in Seattle.
-The group had a table there.
-Members and supporters lobbied to keep the platform from being changed.
+And a few of us started Pro-Choice Libertarians.
+We produced literature and press releases, which doubtless influenced the two headlines above in the days before the 1987 presidential nominating convention in Seattle.
+We had a table and members and supporters lobbied to keep the platform from being changed.

 In 1989 pro-choice libertarians in the Washington, DC area were involved in the massive November 12, 1989 “March for Women’s Lives”.
 In the early 1990s some of us were involved in “clinic defense” where we would stand outside women’s health and abortion clinics, getting between abortion prohibitionist fanatics and women seeking to obtain legal medical advice and procedures.